varnit-mittal/VR-mini-Proj-2/README.md

-# VR Mini Project 2
+# VR Mini Project 2 Overview

-This repository implements a multiple‐choice Visual Question Answering (VQA) pipeline built on top of the Amazon Berkeley Objects (ABO) dataset.
-The core objectives are:
+This project explores building a Visual Question Answering (VQA) system using the Amazon Berkeley Objects (ABO) dataset.
+We implemented zero-shot baselines with BLIP-2 and ViLT, then fine-tuned the BLIP-2 model using Low-Rank Adaptation (LoRA).
+Quantization techniques were also applied to reduce memory usage.
+We introduced two novel evaluation metrics—CSNS and VTGS—to better assess semantic and visual grounding in answers.

 1. **Dataset Construction (Part A)**
    - Extract object-centric images and metadata from ABO